Five Steps for Effective Monitoring of Network Traffic

 How to Monitor Network Traffic

-While this should come as no surprise, monitoring network traffic in large, enterprise-level organizations is quite different than that of a home or home office.
+While this should come as no surprise, monitoring network traffic in large, enterprise-level organizations is quite different from that of a home or home office.
 Most large companies have a variety of domains, such as WAN, SD-WAN, Data Center, AWS, Azure, and others.
-As the network environment expands in large enterprises, monitoring network traffic becomes increasing difficult.
-Knowing how to monitor network traffic is essential to ensuring your network is running optimally.
+As the network environment expands in large enterprises, monitoring network traffic becomes increasingly difficult.
+Knowing how to monitor network traffic is essential to ensure your network is running optimally.
 These are the five essential steps to network traffic monitoring.

 How to Monitor Network Traffic Step One – Identify Network Data Sources